What Do I Need on My Location Landing Page?

 Magnified Media

-One of the most common questions we get from companies with multiple locations is what exactly needs to go on each of our location's landing page.
+One of the most common questions we get from companies with multiple locations is what exactly needs to be on each location’s landing page.

-Well, since these are all individually connected to a different Google listing, they should be unique and show geographic relevance.
+Since these are all individually connected to a different Google listing, they should be unique and show geographic relevance.
 How should we do that?
-Read on and find out how!
+Read on to find out!

 You already know that businesses, particularly local businesses, need to maintain precise NAPs.
 There are additional company specifics that can help increase visibility and draw clients to its hours of operation.
 Search engines are more inclined to trust businesses that they can understand.
 This implies that Google gives priority to a business that offers detailed, accurate data about its online stores.
 A business that provides Google with useful data by providing hours of operation on its site, will make it more likely to appear on local search results.
 More visibility in the search results, of course, leads to more in-store and online traffic.